Employer Insights

 Using a payroll and HR company like GNSA can help institute and streamline processes and achieve compliance as well.
 Employers can also go a step further by subscribing to a labor law poster service as well, for easy, minimal-risk compliance.

-Companies like GNSA provide solutions for employee operations that help reduce labor costs while saving time and resources, which enables companies to focus on the business of their business.
+Companies like GNSA provide solutions for employee operations that help reduce labor costs while saving time and resources, which enables companies to focus on the core functions of the business.

 Businesses that struggle with maintaining productivity when employees take time off under OFLA, may want to consider employee scheduling software as a solution.
 So that when employees take OFLA leave, you can ensure your schedule accounts for it.